lucky-wolf/DW2-XL/README.md

 - Adjusted energy use of hail cannons
 - Adjusted end game planetary facilities to cost much more
 - Made Gizureans and Quamenos "non-social" races (don't qualify for diplomatic focus line)
+- Reduced maintenance savings so it doesn't grow to extreme values

 ### 1.19.0-Hotfix
 - Reduced damage reduction by 50% globally so that you cannot get into situations where you're dealing with 100% damage reduction